 Graduate management starting salaries at specific restaurants or pubs are generally in the region of £19,000 to £25,000.
-Conversely, graduate roles in the HR function of Whitbread plc (the owners of Premier Inn and Costa), for example, pay £25,000, while the Premier Inn operations management graduate programme offers a starting salary of £22,000.
+For instance, graduate roles in the HR function of Whitbread plc (the owners of Premier Inn and Costa) pay around £25,000, while roles in other sectors, such as operations, may pay more like £21-23,000.

 Graduates can enter the industry from a variety of degree backgrounds, depending on the area they go into.
 Relevant work experience will help you apply successfully for roles that include some management responsibilities or relevant training.